 Some clinical trials are also looking at treatments that could reduce or completely remove tinnitus.

 Tinnitus is a sound that a person hears that doesn’t come from an external source.
-In the UK, 7.1 million people have tinnitus.
+In the UK, 1 in 7 adults have tinnitus.
 Tinnitus is often described as ‘ringing in the ears’, but people can hear different sounds such as buzzing, clicking, whooshing or humming.

 Subjective tinnitus is the most common form.
 Only the person who has tinnitus can hear the sound.